 After a 1970 constitutional convention, classroom teachers assumed control of the IEA.
 Administrators gradually left the membership ranks, unified dues with the National Education Association were established, and the UniServ system with field offices was adopted.
 Additional staff were hired to help negotiate contracts with school boards, and in 1971, the Illinois Political Action Committee for Education was created giving public school employees a stronger voice in the political arena.
 The signing of the Collective Bargaining Bill in 1983, the culmination of a 15-year lobbying effort, stands out among the many legislative achievements of this new era.

-Today the IEA has more than 135,000 members and is comprised of classroom teachers, educational support professionals, higher education staff and faculty, students, and retired association members.
+Today the IEA has more than 135,000 members and is comprised of classroom teachers, education support professionals, higher education staff and faculty, students, and retired association members.
 Twenty-two regional offices serve members throughout the state.
 We continue a long tradition of advocacy on behalf of the state’s public school employees while supporting innovations that will improve our ability to educate children.